Benchmarking LLM Privacy Recognition for Social Robot Decision Making

 \section{Developing Privacy Scenarios}

-To address our research questions, we aimed to develop a set of privacy-relevant scenarios that allow participants to report their level of concern with a robot collecting user data and their preferences for how that robot should behave following data collection.
-Here we describe our process to develop these scenarios, including the use of two online user studies to crowdsource specific scenario characteristics and robot behaviors.
-The studies presented below were each approved by the institutional review board of the University of Wisconsin--Madison, and all participants provided consent prior to their participation.
+To address our research questions, we develop a set of privacy-relevant scenarios that allow participants to report their level of concern with a robot collecting user data and their preferences for how that robot should behave following data collection.
+Here, we describe our process to develop these scenarios, including the use of two online user studies to crowdsource specific scenario characteristics and robot behaviors.
+The studies were approved by our Institutional Review Board, and all participants provided informed consent prior to their participation.